LeAnn Rimes Flaunts Killer Legs In Skimpy White Dress For Latest Instagram Update

 In the photo, LeAnn is seen standing onstage with her hands in the air as she gets the crowd going at a concert.
 She holds a mic in her hand and displays a huge smile while interacting with the audience.

-Rimes donned a tiny little white dress, which boasted thin straps.
-The ensemble showed off the singer’s long, lean legs, tiny waist, toned arms, and generally fit figure.
+Rimes wore a tiny white dress, which boasted thin straps.
+The ensemble showed off the singer’s long, lean legs, tiny waist, toned arms, and fit figure.
 Of course, fans know this isn’t the first time that LeAnn has exposed some skin on social media.

-LeAnn wore her long, blonde hair pulled back into a classic ponytail behind her head and styled in straight strands, which fell down her back.
-She also appeared to wear a full face of makeup, which included darkened eyebrows, and a bronzed glow.
+LeAnn wore her long, blond hair in a classic ponytail and styled in straight strands, which fell down her back.
+She also appeared to wear a full face of makeup, which included darkened eyebrows and a bronzed glow.
 She added long lashes, pink blush on her cheeks, and nude lips to complete her glam look.

-Fans immediately began to flock to the comment section to leave their thoughts on the photo and song for the singer to read.
+Fans immediately began to flock to the comment section to leave their thoughts on the photo and song.

 “Such a beautiful voice,” one fan gushed.